 My parents started out with nothing and built their new lives in Australia from nothing.
 They both used to say ‘every little bit helps’.
 They would be feeling both humble and proud to be honoured and remembered in this way.

 We hope that this award will in some however small way, assist a researcher to build on their knowledge, and finally put an end to Alzheimer’s and Parkinson’s all around the world by discovering The Cure in Australia.

-Mum sadly passed away on the 20th May this year, aged 81, reunited with her beloved.
+Mum sadly passed away on the 20th May 2018, aged 81, reunited with her beloved.